equs-python/__equs__.Python/week-0-introduction-to-python/01-basic_python.md

 There are a few tricks with lists that I'd normally like to avoid, but are somewhat important.

-The main point is that a list object is actually a pointer in memory to where the list is stored.
+The main point is that a list object is actually an address pointing to where the list is stored.
 As a result we can get some odd behaviour when copying lists or modifying a tuple containing a list.

 ```python
 >>> a_tuple = ([1,2,3],4,5)